MYSTERIOUS JOY

 Arthouse Drama Noir

-A melancholic singer engrossed in a late-night recording session encounters a mysterious stranger, who sets her on a poignant journey to follow her inner yearnings.
+Logline: A melancholic singer engrossed in a late-night recording session encounters a mysterious stranger, who sets her on a bitter sweet journey to follow her inner yearnings.

 Themes: Following ones’s heart, Breaking free from one’s own limitations